 There are many types of non-statutory monitoring which are undertaken around the EMS.
 It is most likely that this regular research will alert the Relevant Authorities to any on-site changes and any new management measures that may need to be implemented, at an early stage.
-For example, the annual shellfish stock assessment surveys which are undertaken by the Project Officer on behalf of the North Eastern Inshore Fisheries and Conservation Authority (NEIFCA) may alert fisheries managers to changes in the local marine environment before condition assessments are undertaken.
-Similarly, ad-hoc monitoring such as beach cleans carried out by Yorkshire Wildlife Trust, recreational disturbance reports (see Case Study Three), beached bird surveys, invasive species monitoring and citizen science projects like Seasearch, provide the Management Scheme with an ecosystem-wide view of the state of the local environment.
+Similarly, adhoc monitoring such as beach cleans carried out by Yorkshire Wildlife Trust, recreational disturbance reports, beached bird surveys, invasive species monitoring and citizen science projects like Seasearch, provide Authorities with an ecosystem-wide view of the state of the local environment.
 Local organisations are encouraged to share data between stakeholders, in order to ensure effective management practices.

-The RSPB, on behalf of Natural England, has carried out seabird population and productivity monitoring for a number of years around Flamborough Head and Filey Brigg (see Case Study Four).
-This monitoring gives a clear representation of the current health of the seabird colony and helps to inform the SSSI and SPA condition assessments; it fundamentally underpins the Management Scheme's knowledge of the protected seabird colony.
+The RSPB, on behalf of Natural England, has carried out seabird population and productivity monitoring for a number of years around Flamborough Head and Filey Brigg.
+This monitoring gives a clear representation of the current health of the seabird colony and helps to inform the SSSI and SPA condition assessments.
+It fundamentally underpins knowledge of the protected seabird colony and is also important information for offshore developments (see Case Study Two).

 Seabird productivity fluctuates in reaction to changes in the weather, the availability of prey and the overall health of the colony.
 By understanding these changes, the Relevant Authorities can effectively identify areas where pressure can be reduced, for example in disturbances caused by recreational activities.
 As such, it is imperative that this baseline monitoring of the seabird colony continues on an annual basis.
-In recognition of the importance of this seasonal monitoring, the studies have been included in the 2016-2021 Action Plan.
+In recognition of the importance of this seasonal monitoring, the studies have been included in the 2022-2026 Action Plan.